 Home » Blog » What to Do If You Sent Money to a Scammer (UK)

-If you have sent money to a scammer, contact your bank or payment provider as soon as possible using a trusted route.
-Recovery is not guaranteed, but acting quickly can improve your chances.
+If you have sent money to a suspected scammer, act quickly but calmly.
+Contact your bank or payment provider using a trusted route, keep evidence, and do not respond to recovery offers from strangers.

-UK-focused guidance Plain English Official reporting routes No blame or panic
+UK-focused guidance Plain English Money-risk priority No blame or panic

-• Ask whether the payment can be stopped, recalled or challenged.
+• Ask whether the payment can be stopped, recalled or investigated.

 Bank transfer